fqantonio/GoingInductive/README.md

 # RESULTS

-It's not clear an overall positive if considered all sample over all time period (figure 2 and 3).
-However, considering only the school 1 and junior sample students until 2014, the positive change is clear (figures 3 and 4).
-The correct results should be somewhere in between [^4results].
+Looking at figure 1 it's not clear an overall positive change but figure 3 shows a more favorable result because it's not biased by the schools differences and it compares the same student level.
+However, the correct results should be somewhere in between [^4results].

 [^4results]: complete results with sample obs., stats values and p-values are on the code files for now.